 Scenic Tennessee's Photo Contests

-While Scenic Tennessee's photo contests are no longer annual, they are still exceedingly friendly.
-They are now open to professional and amateur adult photographers as well as middle- and high school students; and they now benefit from the expertise and judging of at least one partner organization—such as the Tennessee Civil War National Heritage Area which cosponsored the Civil War-themed Living Legacies contest in 2011-2012 or the Tennessee Historical Society which joined in our Viewing History contest in 2006-2007)
+Now, 30 years later, Scenic Tennessee's photo contests are still one of the most popular things we do.
+While they no longer take place annually,, they are now are open to professional and amateur adult photographers as well as middle- and high school students; and they now benefit from the expertise and judging of at least one partner organization—such as the Tennessee Civil War National Heritage Area which cosponsored the Civil War-themed Living Legacies contest in 2011-2012, or the Tennessee Historical Society which joined in our Viewing History contest in 2006-2007.

 Today's contests usually offer modest cash prizes; the winning images may be mounted in a traveling exhibit available to libraries, museums and other venues that are open to the public; and the submissions themselves often give rise to a special category, such as the popular "Falling Waters" sub-theme that emerged in 2009's Lands Worth Preserving.